The internet is a beautiful place packed to the brim with information and cat videos.

 6. The message can be customized

 Another big advantage of Digital Marketing is that this strategy allows you to customize your message to the public.

 Advertising today is different from the old days.
-Back then, when you wanted to talk to you public, you needed a generic message, that could be used in mass medias such as billboards, TV broadcast, flyers etc.
+Back then, when you wanted to talk to you public, you needed a generic message, that could be used in mass media such as billboards, TV broadcasts, flyers, etc.

-The conversation with the public was not so effective, once you were talking to people from different genders, ages, interests.
+The conversation with the public was not so effective, once you were talking to people of different genders, ages, interests.

 There are various types of Digital Marketing, each aimed to help a company in a specific area.

 Each type has a different objective and is based on specific channels.
 It’s really important to mention that they are not mutually exclusive.

 Every company, before starting its marketing, has to come up with a proper marketing strategy.